 Apple Crisp, also known as Apple Crumble, is a deliciously light and healthy dessert option!
 Warm, baked spiced apples nestled with crispy oats, apple pie spice and brown sugar...and it's even better topped with vanilla ice cream!

-This simple apple crisp recipe is easy to make and your house will smell absolutely wonderful!
-It's the perfect Fall dessert- when apples are in season and when the temperature drops just a bit, but it's really good anytime of year!
+It’s the perfect Fall dessert- when apples are in season and when the temperature drops just a bit, but it’s really good anytime of year!

-You'll love this recipe:
+You’ll love this recipe

 - All-natural - apples, oats, butter, flour, honey, lemon, spices - that's it!